 WARNING: If you like copy-pasting, find-replacing, scrolling in giant messy CSS files, not reusing your code, writing hundreds of times the same thing, you should definitely LEAVE THIS PAGE RIGHT NOW.
 I'm serious, if you start reading this tutorial, you might like it and could dangerously become way more productive.
 At the end of this read, you might even think crazy things like "pure CSS sucks" !
-You've been warned...EDIT: I strongly recommend reading or watching my talk about CSS Preprocessors and consider using Sass instead of Less.
+You've been warned...EDIT: I strongly recommend reading or watching my talk about CSS Preprocessors and considering using Sass instead of Less.
 If you're a web developer or designer you probably faced this kind of situation before: "I wonder if we should use a different theme on our website, can we try a blue one instead of the current green?"
 2 possible answers:

 - A pure CSS developer: "Damn...
 Can you come back in 15 minutes?"

 - A Less CSS developer: "Sure!
 Wait just a second...
 Done, look!"

 - On the fly in the browser with

 - By using the lessc compiler via the command-line,

 - With some fancy app like CodeKit or LiveReload.